Overview

 OBS facility -or- component manufacturer

-Only the subnetwork files are OBS-specific and for most data-collection campaigns they are all you’ll need to fill out.
+Only the subnetwork files contain deployment-specific information.
+For most data collection campaigns, they are all you’ll need to fill out.

 File Hierarchy